Key SPN Strategic Partners

 - Maternal & Child Health Network (MatCHNet) are based within University of Glasgow.
 They provide policy reports and briefings about improving maternal and child health across epidemiology, child health, health informatics, population health statistics, public health science, health economics, and social science disciplines.

 - NHS Research Scotland (NRS) provides news and updates in their Reproductive Health & Childbirth (RH&C) monthly newsletter.

 - Paediatric End of Life Care Network (PELiCaN) provides news and updates in their quarterly newsletter quarterly newsletter.

 - Perinatal Mental Health Network Scotland (PMHNS) is a national managed clinical network.
 It aims to help develop and improve access to high quality care for women, their infants and families, who experience mental ill health in pregnancy or during the first postnatal year.
 PMHNS works to ensure that expert-led care and treatment is available wherever a woman lives in Scotland.
 PMHNS share news and updates through Spotlight bulletins and on Twitter @PMHN_Scot.You can access Perinatal Mental Health Curricular Framework on Turas training and e-learning modules

 - Royal College of Midwives (RCM) Monthly Podcasts provide members with a key insight into the work of RCM staff on behalf of its members while also featuring midwives, maternity support workers and student midwives and some special guests.

-The Surgical Conditions Affecting Newborns in Scotland Network formerly known as Surgical Congenital Anomalies Network Scotland (SCANS) was set up to provide families and professionals with information regarding the following conditions: Diaphragmatic Hernia, Duodenal Atresia, Exomphalos, Gastroschisis, Oesophageal Atresia.
+- Surgical Conditions Affecting Newborns in Scotland (SCANS) Network was formerly known as Surgical Congenital Anomalies Network Scotland (SCANS) was set up to provide families and professionals with information regarding the following conditions: Diaphragmatic Hernia, Duodenal Atresia, Exomphalos, Gastroschisis, Oesophageal Atresia.